 - Go to Control Panel -> Programs and Features.
 Remove the program if it is listed inside the list of installed programs.
-This method automatically uses admin rights if you are logged in as administrator.
-If that didnt work, try the next step.
+This method automatically uses admin rights if you are logged in as an administrator.
+If that didn't work, try the next step.

 Run programs using file permission

-File or Folder refuse to be removed because of file permission
+How to remove File or Folder which refuse to be removed because of file permission

 - Make yourself the owner of the file, so that there won’t be any difficulty in removing the file.
-Right click on File > click Properties > click security.
+Right, click on the file > click Properties > click security.
 Under the Group or user names, check if your username or administrator name is listed.
 Click on your user account and check if you have full control permission.
 The full control permission allows a user to read, modify or delete a file.

 - The easiest way to fix file permission is using a software such as IObit Unlocker.
 You can simply terminate all processes associated with the file and remove it quickly.

 - Right click on the file or folder that needs to be removed